mehedi-hasan-arif2/Assignment-5/README.md

 # GitHub Issues Tracker - Assignment 05

-This is a professional issue management dashboard built with Vanilla JavaScript.
-It allows users to track, filter, and search for various project issues using a clean and responsive UI.

-## 🛠 Features
-- Admin Authentication (admin/admin123)
-- Real-time data fetching from API
-- Filter issues by status (All, Open, Closed)
-- Search functionality with API integration
-- Interactive Modal for detailed view
-- Fully responsive design for all devices

 ## 📝 Conceptual Questions & Answers

 **1. What is the difference between var, let, and const?**